 This describes a special breed of inventory monitoring software designed specifically to address the unique needs of an IT manager.
 This means tracking anywhere from one to millions of individual pieces of hard and/or soft technology assets and integrating with servers, networks and service desk as necessary to help troubleshoot problems quickly and efficiently.

 Most systems are designed for inventory oversight, including tracking a company’s entire technology services and networking inventory.
 More advanced systems will automate that and other processes, allow for tighter asset control and management of information needed for service desk resolution and reporting, as well as integrating with other company IT needs (e.g., client management).

-Depending on the product and your needs, an asset management solution could perform some or all of the following tasks:
+Depending on the specific product selected, an IT asset management solution could provide some of the following features:

 Internal buyer.
 Companies that manage their own IT departments may need a system to manage their networking, VoIP and server usage to protect against malware and to ensure maximum uptime.
 For these businesses, there are several free or low-cost options available.
 Spiceworks is among several vendors that offer free IT asset management tools for smaller users.

 Customer-focused buyer.
 Companies that provide outsourced IT services need their system to be able to assign assets to customers and integrate with billing and accounting.
 It also needs to integrate with clients’ systems, which can be a challenge, so be sure to consider how the software will impact your customers as you peruse your options.
 SAManage for Zendesk and Netsuite Online are good options to consider.